wolfpup-software/jackrabbit-js/JACKRABBIT.md

-# Jackrabbit

-Jackrabbit decouples tests from test runners.

-This lets developers focus on testing their code rather than investing time in esoteric domain knowledge.

-If a developer understands Javascript modules and POJOs, they are ready to write Jackrabbit tests.

-Jackrabbit provides a test runner.
-However, developers could use their own test runner and never need to change their tests.

-## Jackrabbit Tests
+# Jackrabbit Tests

-### Assertions
+## Assertions

-Jackrabbit tests are simply functions that return assertions.

-An assertion is defined by the following:
+An assertion is defined by the following types:

 ```TS
 type Assertions = string[] | string | undefined;
 ```

-### Tests
+## Tests

 Tests are functions that return assertions.

-Any assertion equal to an empty array or undefined is a `pass`.
-Any other return value will be a `fail`.
+An empty array or an undefined value is considered a `pass`.
+Any other return value is a `fail`.

 So tests that `fail` looks like the following: